 One of the final, but very important, major sections when it comes to your daily budget is your food and drink!

-Again, it’s hard for me to come up with a suggested number or range because if you’re a student on a budget, I can suggest ways for you to survive on £5-10 a day, whereas if you have the money to spend, you can easily rack up hundreds of pounds of food costs for a family in one day.
+Again, it’s hard for me to come up with a suggested number or range because if you’re a student on a budget, I can suggest ways for you to survive on £5-10 a day (check out my guide on saving money in London here), whereas if you have the money to spend, you can easily rack up hundreds of pounds of food costs for a family in one day.

 To help you figure out where you might come in on your food and drinks budget, I’ve provided a ton of examples below of the costs of various items and what you might expect to spend when out a particular types of restaurants.